jeessh/MITx-6.00.01x-PSet-Solutions/README.md

-# MITx-6.00.01x-PSet-Solutions
+#PSet solutions
-Problem set solutions to MITx 6.00.01x course using Python.
+Problem set solutions to MITx programming course using Python.
 Completed on 27 October, 2021 with a verified certificate.

 Some solutions have predefined variables or functions so they will not work in an IDE (unless also independently defined).